Miguel X Escalon, MD

 - ASSOCIATE PROFESSOR | Rehabilitation and Human Performance

 Specialty:Rehabilitation and Physical Medicine

-Dr. Miguel Xavier Escalón came to The Icahn School of Medicine at Mount Sinai in 2013 and has served as Director of Critical Care Rehabilitation since 2014 and as the Residency Program Director for the PM&R residency since 2017.
-He is an Assistant Professor of Rehabilitation Medicine at the Icahn School of Medicine at Mount Sinai.
+Dr. Miguel Xavier Escalón is the Vice Chair of the Department of Rehabilitation and Human Performance.
+He came to The Icahn School of Medicine at Mount Sinai in 2013 and has served as Director of Critical Care Rehabilitation since 2014 and as the Residency Program Director for the PM&R residency since 2017.
+He also serves as the Director of Brain Injury Medicine at Mount Sinai and is the Fellowship Director for the Brain Injury Medicine Fellowship.
+He is an Associate Professor in the Department of Rehabilitation and Human Performance and the Department of Medical Education at the Icahn School of Medicine at Mount Sinai.

 He received his undergraduate degree from The University of Chicago and his medical degree from University of Illinois.
 He received specialty training in Rehabilitation Medicine at The Baylor/UT-Houston PM&R Alliance.